brson/hackmd-collab/compile-time-1.md

   - Developed by [@wesleywiser].

 - [MIR optimizations][mo1]
-  - Optimizing MIR should be faster that optimizeng monomorphized LLVM IR.
+  - Optimizing MIR should be faster than optimizeng monomorphized LLVM IR.
   - Not in stable compilers yet.
   - Developed by [@wesleywiser] and others.